On Linux, we support Ubuntu 16.04. Run the following command to obtain the required packages.

 Next, you can build by cd-ing into the repository root directory, and running the following commands.

 On Mac, the project can be built with both the Xcode and make generators using the standard Cmake build process.
 Make sure to have SDL2, SDL2_image, SDL2_mixer, SDL2_tff, and GLEW installed on the system, such as though Homebrew.

-To build for iOS, first make sure that Xcode and cmake are installed on the system, and the additional build files are installed in
+To build for iOS, first make sure that Xcode and cmake are installed on the system.
+Now, if you haven't yet added the external libraries to

 To build the Xcode project, first open the project with

-open server.xcodeproj.
-In the server project, open up the
+open laserpenguins.xcodeproj.
+In the laserpenguins project, open up the